bioperl/bioperl.github.io/howtos/Beginners_HOWTO.md

 aaaatgggggggggggccccgtt
 ```

-Let's demonstrate the intelligence of the [Bio::SeqIO](https://metacpan.org/pod/Bio::SeqIO) - the example below shows what is created when the argument to `-format` is set to *genbank* instead of *fasta*:
+Let's demonstrate the intelligence of [Bio::SeqIO](https://metacpan.org/pod/Bio::SeqIO) - the example below shows what is created when the argument to `-format` is set to *genbank* instead of *fasta*:

 ```
 LOCUS       #12345                    23 bp    dna     linear   UNK